Auto rickshaw: Philippines

 In the Philippines, a similar mode of public transport is the "tricycle" (Filipino: traysikel; Cebuano: traysikol).
 Unlike auto rickshaws, however, it has a motorcycle with a sidecar configuration and a different origin.
 The exact date of its appearance in the Philippines is unknown, but it started appearing after World War 2, roughly at the same time as the appearance of the jeepney.
 It is most likely derived from the Rikuo Type 97 military motorcycle used by the Imperial Japanese Army in the Philippines starting at 1941.
 The motorcycle was essentially a licensed copy of a Harley-Davidson with a sidecar.
 However, there is also another hypothesis which places the origin of the tricycle to the similarly built "trisikad", a human-powered cycle rickshaw built in the same configuration as the tricycle.
 However, the provenance of the trisikad is also unknown.
 Prior to the tricycles and trisikad, the most common means of mass public transport in the Philippines is a carriage pulled by horses or carabaos known as the kalesa (calesa or carromata in Philippine Spanish).
 The pulled rickshaw never gained acceptance in the Philippines.
 Americans tried to introduce it in the early 20th century, but it was strongly opposed by local Filipinos who viewed it as an undignified mode of transport that turned humans into "beasts".

 The design and configuration of tricycles vary widely from place to place, but tends towards rough standardization within each municipality.
 The usual design is a passenger or cargo sidecar fitted to a motorbike, usually on the right of the motorbike.
 It is rare to find one with a left sidecar.
-A larger variant of the tricycle with the motorcycle in the center enclosed by a passenger cab with two side benches is known as a "motorela."
-It is found in the islands of Mindanao, Camiguin, and Bohol.
-Another notable variant are the tricycles of the Batanes Islands which have cabs made from wood and roofed with thatched cogon grass.
+A larger variant of the tricycle with the motorcycle in the center enclosed by a passenger cab with two side benches is known as a "motorela".
+It is found on the islands of Mindanao, Camiguin, and Bohol.
+Another notable variant is the tricycles of the Batanes Islands which have cabs made from wood and roofed with thatched cogon grass.
 In Pagadian City, tricycles are also uniquely built with the passenger cab slanting upwards, due to the city's streets that run along steep hills.

 Tricycles can carry three passengers or more in the sidecar, one or two pillion passengers behind the driver, and even a few on the roof of the sidecar.
 Tricycles are one of the main contributors to air pollution in the Philippines, which account for 45% of all volatile organic compound emissions since majority of them employ two-stroke engines.
 However, some local governments are working towards phasing out two-stroke tricycles for ones with cleaner four-stroke engines.